Premise Based Phone Systems for Businesses

 All components of a premise-based phone system are located at your business where it is maintained either by an in-house IT staff or one that is outsourced.
 With a premise-based telephone system, your company has complete access and full control of its telephone operations

 Premise-based phone systems have the option to run over the internet with VoIP (voice over internet protocol).
 VoIP on-premise phones can have the same features as hosted phones:

-The HRCT Team Provides What Your Company Needs for On-Premise Telephone Systems
+The HRCT Team Provides Phone Systems for Business with On-Premise Telephone Solutions

 - Free Consultation.

 - Top vendors such as Samsung, Avaya, and Phonesuite.